b3iA/ebook.js/README.txt

             generated file has no external dependencies and can be uploaded or viewed as-is.

+"css" (string):
+	Additional CSS that will be appended to the CSS template ('templates/style.css') before it is included in any generated HTML or EPUB files.

 "content" (array of objects):
     Each element of the array is an object describing a chapter.
 Each of these instances contains the following fields: